VinGarcia/ksql/README.md

 ### Benchmark Comparison

-The benchmark is not bad, as far the code is in average as fast as sqlx:
+The benchmark is very good, the code is, in practical terms, as fast as sqlx:

 ```bash
 $ make bench TIME=3s